huggingface/diffusers/docs/source/en/training/dreambooth.md

 pip install -U -r diffusers/examples/dreambooth/requirements.txt
 ```

 xFormers is not part of the training requirements, but we recommend you [install](../optimization/xformers) it if you can because it could make your training faster and less memory intensive.
+If have PyTorch 2.0 or higher installed, you don't need to install xFormers as it is already included in PyTorch's native attention.

 After all the dependencies have been set up, initialize a [🤗 Accelerate](https://github.com/huggingface/accelerate/) environment with: